-Inspite of gaining its popularity amongst the IT firms , let us assure you that this product is not limited to IT industry; due to its flexibility it can be easily adapted by any industry that has QA needs.
+Inspite of gaining popularity amongst IT firms, let us assure you that this product is not limited to the IT industry; due to its flexibility, it can be easily adapted by any industry that has QA needs.

 As we go on we will discuss all these features in detail.